Skip to main content

 I. Ephesus (late 1st century, early 100s)

-After the Apostles, the first generation of Christian leaders were called the Apostolic Fathers.
-They included Clement of Rome, Ignatius of Antioch and Polycarp of Smyrna (see below).
-These were men who had been discipled by the Apostles.
+The first generation of post-Apostolic writers were called the Apostolic Men or Apostolic Fathers.
+They included Clement of Rome, Ignatius of Antioch, Polycarp of Smyrna (see below) and Papias of Hierapolis.
+Many of these were men who had been discipled by the Apostles.
 In Polycarp’s case, he had been discipled by John the Apostle at Ephesus.
-Ephesus was also the place that Paul had "handed over" leadership of the church to the first generation of post-Apostolic elders, and thus represents the first stage in post-Apostolic church history.
+Besides these individuals, there are also a number of texts which date from the same period: the Didache, the Letter of Diognetus, Shepherd of Hermas and the Epistle of Barnabas.

 This early generation of Christians also considered martyrdom the most noble way for a Christian to die.
-The most famous martyrdom of this period was that of Polycarp, bishop of Smyrna, and disciple of the Apostle John.
+Ignatius of Antioch, martyred at the Roman Colosseum, anticipated the moment of his martyrdom: “I am God's wheat, and I am being ground by the teeth of the wild beasts, so that I may prove to be pure bread.”
+An even more famous martyrdom of this period was that of Polycarp, bishop of Smyrna, and disciple of the Apostle John.
 At the age of 86, Polycarp was required to offer worship to Caesar.
-His refusal led to him being taken to the local amphitheatre and eventually executed (this was approximately the year 155).
+His refusal led to him being taken to the local amphitheatre and eventually executed (this was approximately the year 156).
 Famously, in the midst of these events, Polycarp, referring to the Lord Jesus Christ, asked, "Eighty and six years I have served Him, and He has done me no wrong.
 How can I now blaspheme my king, who saved me?"
 This would place Polycarp's birth or conversion at around the year 70.

-While, in some respects, the understanding and practice of these first churches might feel distant from our own time, a brief quote from the Letter to Diognetus (approx. 130 CE or later) demonstrates the faith in the gospel we share with our brothers and sisters from the past,
+While, in some respects, the understanding and practice of these first churches might feel distant from our own time, a brief quote from the Letter to Diognetus (approx. 130 or later) demonstrates the faith in the gospel we share with our brothers and sisters from the past,

 "In whom was it possible for us, the lawless and ungodly, to be justified, except in the Son of God alone?
 O the sweet exchange, O the incomprehensible work of God, O the unexpected blessings, that the sinfulness of many should be hidden in one righteous person, while the righteousness of one should justify many sinners!"